containers/buildah/docs/buildah.md

     * Delete a working container or an image.
     * Rename a local container.

-This tool needs to be run as the root user.
+This tool may need to be run as the root user on older versions of Linux.

 ## OPTIONS